kinecosystem/kin-website-docs/docs/nodejs/hi-kin.md

 The transaction succeeded with the hash  251fa6e5835d49c6bfddb904cded853285177a96a1d625fd368d87a75b2c01c2
 ```

 Not all transactions executed on the blockchain will be charged a fee.
-To learn more about transaction fees and whitelisting, see [Whitelist](../documentation/node-sdk#transferring-kin-to-another-account-using-whitelist-service).
+To learn more about transaction fees and whitelisting, see [Whitelist](./sdk#transferring-kin-to-another-account-using-whitelist-service).
 If an account is whitelisted, it signs the transaction builder and its transactions are processed by the blockchain free of charge.

 ## Conclusions
 This was a very short introduction to the Kin SDK for node.
 This SDK is meant to run on a server and be between your client apps and the Kin Blockchain.
 The SDK provides plenty more features for you to explore including support for channels to maximize your transaction throughput.

-[//]: # (## Downloads)

-[//]: # (Download the full helloWorld.js for your convenience.)

-[//]: # (Track progress and download the Node SDK on GitHub.)
+Download the full [helloWorld.js](../../examples/kin-node-sample.zip) for your convenience.
+To run the example, you should run 'npm install' in the command lime from the root project directory.